yueyeyuniao/DRC_Plug_Task_Gen3/README.md

 ## Introduction:
 #### /launch folder includes two launch files
 #### /src folder includes all the source codes
+#### /media folder includes the demonstration video in gif
+#### /research folder includes all the configuration and launch files for integrating Trajopt with Gen3 arm

 ## Copyright:
 ### This work was developed at the [RIVeR Lab, Northeastern University](http://robot.neu.edu/)